How do Vietnamese farmers live and work?

 Born into a farming family in the countryside, I’m still proud to be part of the Vietnamese farmers – the largest workforce here, even though I’ve worked in the tourism industry.

-As an agricultural country, the peasantry gets eighty percent of laborers in the rural regions, which takes very important roles to contribute to developing life and maintaining enough food for domestic people and for export.
+As an agricultural country, the peasantry provides eighty percent of laborers in the rural regions, and they play very important roles in contributing to developing life and maintaining enough food for domestic needs and exports.

 farmer visits rice field